yourlocaltechboi/jbguide/README.md

 For checkra1n users, go to https://checkra.in, and download the latest version of checkra1n

 **_Note: Linux users, skip this part.
-I will explain how to run checkra1n on Ubuntu based distros in the next section_**
+I will explain how to run checkra1n on Debian based distros in the next section_**

 For unc0ver users:
 * If you dont have it installed already, install iTunes from https://www.apple.com/itunes